-- Total ounces of gold recovered from the Santana project to date is 13,363 ounces. - Following the 2022 end-of-year shutdown that allowed for a full review of 2022 operational data amongst the operations team and the mining contractor, the Company sold 1,295 ounces of gold in Q1 2023 during a period of extended waste mining and development activities at the Santana project (see operation update news release dated January 31st, 2023).
-While awaiting pending permit amendment approvals for the next phase of pad expansion, the Company is anticipating an increase in mining, stacking and leaching activities in Q2 relative to Q1 utilizing the existing pad capacity at Santana.
+• Following the 2022 end-of-year shutdown that allowed for a full review of 2022 operational data amongst the operations team and the mining contractor, the Company sold 1,295 ounces of gold in Q1 2023 during a period of extended waste mining and development activities at the Santana project (see operation update news release dated January 31st, 2023).
+While awaiting pending permit amendment approvals for the next phase of pad expansion, the Company is anticipating a return to increased mining, stacking and leaching activities utilizing the existing pad capacity at Santana.
 In due course, the planned pad expansion will allow efficient loading of the existing pad alongside the expanded pad area.
 Updated operational plans have identified approximately 4000 ounces of gold from the Nicho Norte pit which are available for short term mining activities in the coming quarter ahead of the planned expansion of mining operations to focus more on the larger Nicho main zone mineralization.
-Exploration drilling of the Benjamin Hill, Benjamin West and the Zata zones is currently ongoing, the results of which will allow for the longer term site planning at Santana. - In April 2023, the Company completed the documentation necessary to formally proceed with the Cerro de Oro permitting process.
-The management of the remainder of the permit process will now be handled by the Company's permitting consultants.
-Concurrent with the permitting, the Company is planning additional drilling and metallurgical work that will inform the final operational plan for the proposed mine. - Presently, the Company is working with multiple potential lending parties to secure a funding package for the Cerro de Oro mine construction which could be drawn down upon receipt of the necessary construction permits.
+Exploration drilling of the Benjamin Hill, Benjamin West and the Zata zones is currently ongoing, the results of which will allow for the longer term site planning at Santana.

+Presently, the Company is working with multiple potential lending parties to secure a funding package for the Cerro de Oro mine construction which could be drawn down upon receipt of the necessary construction permits.